Thomasson Memorial School is a day school for deaf children aged 4–16 and a nursery for hearing impaired and deaf children aged 2–4.

 The aim of the school is to enable the children to maximise cognitive involvement through enlightened teaching, leading to opportunities for a full and successful life.

 The school was looking to widen its horizons a few years ago through a greater range of outdoor and adventurous activities.
-They were keen to give their children opportunities to have a go at activities they had never experienced before in a nurturing, safe and secure environment and were recommended the Anderton Centre by colleagues.
+They were keen to give their children opportunities to try activities they had never experienced before in a nurturing, safe and secure environment and were recommended the Anderton Centre by colleagues.

-With a combination of excellent service, superb facilities, friendly and professional staff the centre has completely won over Thomasson School who have already booked again for next year.
+With a combination of excellent service, superb facilities, friendly and professional staff the centre has completely won over Thomasson Memorial School who have already booked again.

-David Germain, Head of Centre at The Anderton Centre commented, “A key aim of our centre is to provide facilities which are accessible to all and we welcome all schools, including those who have students with special needs.
+David Germain, Head of Centre at the Anderton Centre commented, “A key aim of our centre is to provide facilities which are accessible to all and we welcome all schools, including those who have students with additional needs.
 Our team is fully geared up to support them and provide a fun, challenging and safe setting where the children can develop new skills and build their confidence through a range of outdoor activities.
 It is easy to forget that children learn so many lifelong skills through experiences and challenges they undertake in environments such as ours which complement their traditional classroom based learning.”